 Albert "Al" Grandoit

-Albert "Al" Grandoit is the Capital Trial Mitigation Specialist/Investigator Expert and Mediator.
-He worked with the Louisiana Capital Assistance Center, a non-profit law firm representing indigent defendants in capital cases and previously with Florida’s Department of Children and Family and Office of the Attorney General with at-risk youth and families.
-Al served on the committee developing the New Orleans Community Mediation/Police Mediation Project and recently served as Interim Executive Director of Community Mediation Services.
-Al is a graduate of the University of South Florida with a degree in Political Science and minor in Public Administration, later pursuing his Master of Liberal Arts in Government at Harvard University, Faculty of Arts & Sciences.
-While in Massachusetts, Al received mediation training at Mediation Works, Inc. and trained as a volunteer community court mediator.
-Al has mediated small claims, family disputes/CINS (parent and child disputes), summary process, landlord-tenant cases, and has co-conducted family divorce & participated in juvenile co-mediator training.
+Albert "Al" Grandoit is the Managing Director, Chief Investigator and Mediator.
+He worked with the Louisiana Capital Assistance Center, a non-profit law firm representing indigent defendants in capital cases as a mitigation specialist/investigator, and previously with Florida’s Department of Children and Family and Office of the Attorney General, and The Children's Trust Urban Neighborhood Healthy Families Program with at-risk youth and families.
+Al served on the Independent Police Monitor committee developing the New Orleans Community Mediation/Police Mediation Project and recently served as Interim Executive Director of Community Mediation Services.
+Al is a graduate of the University of South Florida with a degree in Political Science and minor in Public Administration, later pursuing his Master of Liberal Arts in Government at Harvard University.
+While in Massachusetts, Al received mediation training at Mediation Works, Inc. and trained as a community court mediator.
+Al has mediated public policy, small claims, family disputes/CINS (parent and child disputes), summary process, landlord-tenant cases, and has co-conducted family divorce & participated in juvenile co-mediator training and restorative justice training.
+Al Grandoit also contracts as a mitigation investigator and fact investigator for legal teams representing indigent persons facing capital crimes.

 Valerie Lynn Hanna